-A district in northern Tanzania is home to the Maasai tribe, arguably the most high fashion tribe to date.
+A district in northern Tanzania is home to the Maasai tribe, one of the the most widely copied tribes to date.
 Turns out, the tribe has somewhat recently become aware that brands are "profiting at the tribe’s expense," namely, by using the Maasai name without the authorization to do so.
-Thus, Maasai leaders came together for a two-day presentation on intellectual property in a couple of years ago.
+As a result, Maasai leaders came together for a two-day presentation on intellectual property in a couple of years ago and have embarked on a fight to claim their IP rights.

 Masai Barefoot Technology, which has recently come under new management, says it’s moving “away from using the 'Masai' word in its terminology which was the previous strategy of the past owners.”
 Calvin Klein says it no longer uses the tribe’s name and has no plans to do so.
 Diane von Furstenberg did not reply to requests for comment; spokespeople for Ralph Lauren and Louis Vuitton declined to comment.

-As for whether the Maasai have an actual claim right now, the answer is very likely: no. Minus a federally registered trademark that covers their name in various classes (like the Navajo have), a federal law that protects the use of their name on non-Maasai goods/services (like the Indian Arts and Craft Act), or a registered copyright over their original pattern (assuming it is original), the tribe does not really have grounds to sue.
+As for whether the Maasai have actual claims right now, the answer is likely: no. Minus a federally registered trademark that covers their name in various classes (like the Navajo Nation has and famously asserted against Urban Outfitters), a federal law that protects the use of their name on non-Maasai goods/services (like the Indian Arts and Craft Act), or a registered copyright over their original pattern (assuming it is original), the tribe does not necessarily have grounds to sue.
 And it seems Layton knows this, as he is focused on working to license the tribe's name and print in the future.

 * This article was initially published in July 2015.